chrisjonesBSU/mosdef-workshops/README.md

 **GitHub Repos:** [mBuild](https://github.com/mosdef-hub/mbuild) | [GMSO](https://github.com/mosdef-hub/gmso.git) | [Foyer](https://github.com/mosdef-hub/foyer.git)

-**Note about mBuild:** At the moment, the examples in `2-mBuild-Polymers` and `3-Polymer-Workflows` requires installing mBuild from source using the develop branch, as opposed to installing mBuild from Anaconda.
+**Note about mBuild:** At the moment, the examples in `2-mBuild-Polymers` and `3-Polymer-Workflows` requires installing mBuild from source using the **develop branch**, as opposed to installing mBuild from conda-forge.

+Install mBuild from source using the `develop` branch:

 ```bash
 git clone https://github.com/mosdef-hub/mbuild